stuartb-rt/enkiSimulator_CUDA/README.md

 To run it type, for example, `./playground`

+To compile the line follower example, navigate to examples/line_follower and type `qmake` then `make`.

-To run the line follower example, navigate to examples/line_follower, then type `./enkisimulator`
+To run the line follower example, then type `./enkisimulator`